 (Two caveats about the result: I also ran our battery test using Verizon's LTE network, and the Pixel 4 XL turned in a better result of 10 hours, 2 minutes.
 We go with the T-Mobile number for a cleaner comparison with other phones, but the Pixel 4 XL can squeeze out a few more minutes of battery life under different circumstances.
 We also tested with the Smooth Display feature enabled; turning off the faster refresh rate might have improved battery life a little bit.)

 Like last year’s Pixel phones, the new Pixels offer 18-watt fast charging with the adapter included in the box.
 I plugged the drained Pixel 4 XL in after our battery test and got up to a 43% charge after 30 minutes.
-The Pixel 4 XL supports wireless charging, too, and you don't need a Pixel Stand to take advantage of fast wireless charging (though you will need a Qi-compatible charger that also supports the Extended Power Profile standard.)
+The Pixel 4 XL supports wireless charging, too, and you don't need a Pixel Stand to take advantage of fast wireless charging (though you will need a Qi-compatible charger with Extended Power Profile support.)

-Pixel 4 XL software and special features: Smarter than ever
+Google Pixel 4 XL review: Software and special features

 Android 10 isn't the most polished version of Google's operating system, as unfinished features like Dark Mode make it feel like a work in progress.
 Still, the Pixel 4 XL (and Pixel 4) will support an Android 10 feature yet to arrive on any other phone, even older Pixel models — that's Live Caption, which can insert closed captioning on any video you watch on your phone.